lsc4ss-s21/final-project-ask-lsc/README.md

 In the data_collection.ipynb file (https://github.com/lsc4ss-s21/final-project-ask-lsc/blob/main/data_collection.ipynb),
 we include information about how to parse data files from PushShift.io for selected subreddits using PyWren.
-Due to the large data size of these files, we were unable to successfully use PyWren and used our local computers in order to pickle the data necessary.
+Due to the large data size of these files and hardware limitations, we were unable to successfully use PyWren and used our local computers in order to pickle the data necessary.
 In the data_collection.ipynb file, we also included code in order to run each of the raw data files locally.
 After successfully pickling each of the individual monthly files, we store all the comments into one corpus, which can be seen at the end of the notebook.